WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-playground.md

 ## How to Test Core Tickets with Playground?

 1. Go to the Trac ticket and check that the ticket has a GitHub PR or a patch file.
-If a ticket has PR, you can test that trac ticket with PlayGround.
+If a ticket has PR, you can test that trac ticket with Playground.
 If the Trac ticket has “.patch”.
 This automatic test environment will not work.

     <a href="https://make.wordpress.org/test/files/2025/10/example-trac-ticket.png"><img src="https://make.wordpress.org/test/files/2025/10/example-trac-ticket.png" alt="Example Trac Ticket" style="max-width: 100%"></a>